OpenFn/docs/adaptors/sftp.md

 ## Authentication

-When integrating with an SFTP server via OpenFn,  **password authentication** is supported.
+When integrating with a SFTP server via OpenFn, you can provide a `username` and `password` for an authorized user to authenticate.
 See this adaptor's [Configuration docs](/adaptors/packages/sftp-configuration-schema) for more on the required authentication parameters.

 See platform docs on [managing credentials](documentation/manage-projects/manage-credentials) for how to configure a credential in OpenFn.
 If working locally or if using a Raw JSON credential type, then your configuration will look something like this: